pthiruna/wordle/README.md

 # wordle

+CLI version of the widely popular wordle game.

+**Note:** only tested on mac.

+You should be able to to run the game on other Operating systems provided you have `python3` installed.
+Open a terminal, navigate to the location where `wordle.py` is and run the program using the command `python3 wordle.py`

 ### To install

+Download the zip file github and double click the `install.sh` script to install python (this is required to be run only once)

+or

 Run the following command from the `Wordle` folder

 ```
 ./install.sh
 ```
-or download the zip file github and double click the `install.sh` script to install python (this is required to be run only once)

-if the above script does't work run the following command
+or

+Run command
 ```
 brew install python3
 ```